On this page

 If an ETA is granted, it is linked electronically to the applicant's passport.
 If a 'referral' message is received instead, the service provider refers the applicant to the nearest Australian visa office.

 No evidence of the ETA is needed, as it is electronically stored in the system.
 An ETA is linked electronically to the passport.
 Its details can be seen by staff at airlines, travel agencies and Australian border agencies.

-Online access to the ETA system was introduced in May 2001.
-This enabled tourists and business travellers intending to visit Australia for three months or less to apply for a subclass 601 ETA at the same time as they made their other online travel bookings.
+Online access to the Electronic Travel Authority system was introduced in May 2001.
+This enabled tourists and business visitors intending to visit Australia for three months or less to apply for a subclass 601 ETA at the same time as they made their other online travel bookings.